CharleRoger/ChemicalPropulsion/README.md

 # Chemical Propulsion
 An overhaul to the stock propellant system, replacing generic LiquidFuel, Oxidizer and MonoPropellant with a handful of real chemicals.
-This mod is distinct from RealFuels in that it deals with only a short list of resources — Kerosene, HTP, LqdOxygen, LqdHydrogen, LqdMethane, LqdAmmonia, Hydrazine and NTO — for a more straightforward and curated propellant system more in line with e.g. Nertea's Cryogenic Engines.
+This mod is distinct from RealFuels in that it deals with only a short list of primary liquid propellants — Kerosene, HTP, LqdOxygen, LqdHydrogen, LqdMethane, LqdAmmonia, Hydrazine and NTO — for a more straightforward and curated propellant system more in line with e.g. Nertea's Cryogenic Engines.
 In fact, Nertea's mods are a particular target of this overhaul, which can be thought of as a Nertea-like soft alternative to RealFuels.

 ## Features
 ### Engine changes
 Monopropellant engines and tanks have a choice of two propellants: HTP which is cheap and available at the beginning of career mode, and Hydrazine which is unlocked later and more expensive but yields a significantly higher specific impulse.
+Solid rockets have a similar progression from PBAN to the slightly more performant HTPB.

 Bipropellant engines are categorised into one of six types with fixed mixture ratios:
 - Keroxide: